NeilRbate/Keyboard_Driver/README.md

 ## ⚠️ Important Notice
 This driver is created **for learning purposes only** and is **not intended for production environments**, it's only work with **my keyboard**, each key is registered by hand.

+## 📜 License
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+See the LICENSE file for details.

 ## 👨‍💻 Author

 [Julien Barbate](https://github.com/NeilRbate)